image

 How long does it take to become a certified project manager?

-Certification typically takes 3-6 months of study and requires relevant work experience.
+Certification can take 3-6 months of study and requires relevant work experience.

 Can I become a project manager without a degree?